Controlling

 Download this factsheet

-Yellowjackets don’t usually sting when they are looking for food—unless their nest is disturbed by a direct blow or the wasps inside detect vibrations.
-Mowing the lawn near an underground nest, construction work near a nest in a wall void, or even walking near a nest can provoke an attack by one or more yellowjackets.
+Yellowjackets don’t usually sting—unless their nest is disturbed by a direct blow or the yel- lowjackets inside detect vibrations.
+Mowing the lawn near an underground nest, construc- tion work near a nest in a wall void, or even walking near a nest can provoke an attack by one or more yellowjackets.
 This is especially true if the nest has been disturbed before.

-Before you take steps to get rid of yellowjackets around your house or yard, be sure the problem is yellowjackets!
+Before you take steps to get rid of yellowjackets, be sure you are correctly identifying the pest.
 Less aggressive flying insects, such as paper wasps, mud daubers, and honeybees, are often mistaken for yellowjackets.

 Yellowjacket or Paper Wasp?